ihor-delta/delta/README.md

     - social institution laws environment
     - society trends and living standards
     - general activities
-  - dependencies of representative(s)
+  - system of views of representative(s)
     - values
-    - system of views which is in priority
     - money or other currencies as motivation level
     - ambitions or other ideas as motivation level
     - power or influence as motivation level